 Each area includes opportunities in the public and private markets and across different asset classes.
-In the paper, we touch on the many different players from the investment and business communities that make up the gender lens investing ecosystem (Micro Finance Institutions, Multilateral Development Banks, commercial banks, corporates, private investors, financial intermediaries, Venture Capital and Private Equity funds, accelerators, charitable foundations and Non-Governmental Organisations).
+In the paper, we touch on the many different players from the investment and business communities that make up the gender lens investing ecosystem: Micro Finance Institutions (MFI), commercial banks, MDB, corporates, private investors, financial intermediaries, SC, VC and PE funds, accelerators, foundations and Non-governmental Organisations (NGO).

-" Gender lens investing considers that gender cuts across all aspects of society, including economic and financial systems, and that all investments have gendered impacts.
-Traditional financial analysis has mostly ignored gender considerations, and there have been significant imbalances in who has benefited from capital flows.
-This has stifled innovation, limited gains and masked risks for enterprises.

-" Gender lens investing includes investment strategies in the private markets (private debt, private equity, seed/angel, and venture capital) as well as within public markets (public equities, fixed income).
-It is a pro-active, intentional investment strategy that crosses asset classes and strategies.

-22. David Venn, "Turning intentions into Action: how to boldy implement gender lens investing".
-Published at NextBillion.com, July 2018.

-23. Veris, 'Women, Wealth and Impact: Investing with a Gender Lens 2.0', 2015.
+- " Gender lens investing considers that gender cuts across all aspects of society, including economic and financial sectors, and that all investments have gendered impacts.22 Traditional financial analysis has mostly ignored gender considerations, and there have been significant imbalances in who has benefited from capital flows.
+This has stifled innovation, limited gains and masked risks for enterprises.23 - " Gender lens investing includes investment strategies in the private markets (SC, EC, and VC) as well as within public markets (public equities, fixed income).
+It is a pro-active, intentional investment strategy that crosses asset classes and strategies. - 22.
+David Venn, "Turning intentions into Action: how to boldy implement gender lens investing".
+Published at NextBillion.com, July 2018. - 23.
+Veris, 'Women, Wealth and Impact: Investing with a Gender Lens 2.0', 2015.